Nardo758/Project-Spark/replit.md

 # OppGrid - Opportunity Intelligence Platform

 ## Overview
 OppGrid is an AI-powered opportunity intelligence platform designed to help users discover, validate, and act on business opportunities.
-It provides a structured approach to identifying market frictions, generating and validating business ideas, and connecting users with experts and resources.
-The platform aims to be an "AI Startup Factory" by offering a full lifecycle from idea generation to expert-led execution, leveraging AI for analysis, matching, and monetization.
-Key capabilities include AI-driven opportunity analysis, expert marketplaces, subscription-based content gating, and pay-per-unlock features, all designed to foster innovation and entrepreneurial success.
+It provides a structured approach from identifying market frictions to connecting users with experts and resources.
+The platform aims to be an "AI Startup Factory," offering AI-driven analysis, expert marketplaces, subscription-based content gating, and pay-per-unlock features to foster innovation and entrepreneurial success.

 ## User Preferences
 I want iterative development, with a focus on delivering core features quickly and refining them based on feedback.
 Prioritize modular and reusable code.
 I prefer clear, concise explanations and direct answers.
 Ask before making major architectural changes or introducing new external dependencies.
 Do not make changes to the `replit.nix` file.